chaos-lang/json/README.md

 ### str json.search(dict d, any x)

 Searches the dictionary `d` for a given value `x` and returns the first corresponding key if successful.
-Returns an empty string `""` if unsuccessful:
+Returns an empty string `""` if unsuccessful.

 ```chaos
 kaos> dict a = {'a': 1, 'b': 2, 'c': 3}